ziemowit-s/bogacz-2016/README.md

 ```

 ## train_au_with_uncertain_reward.py
-*Replication of the fig. 5 of the paper: train Actor Uncertainty Model with uncertain reward.
+Replication of the fig. 5 of the paper: train Actor Uncertainty Model with uncertain reward.

-Reward set to:
+Reward have been set to:
- * 1 for safe reward
+ * 1 (AU) for safe reward
- * 4 for risky reward
+ * 4 (AU) for risky reward

 Those assumptions based on the publication:
 "risky lever gave higher expected reward in the 100% and 50% conditions while choosing the safe
 lever had higher mean reward in the 12.5% condition"

-You can manipulate params to change agent's preferences of choosing risky/non-risky reward.
+You can manipulate parameters to change agent's preferences of choosing risky/non-risky reward.
 In general if (b-a) is bigger - preference for risk choosing is higher

 #### Params: